Oktopuce/site_generator/Readme.md

 # TYPO3 Extension ``site_generator``

-With this backend extension, you can very easily create min-website or duplicate tree, it will automatically create associated BE/FE groups, create directories with associated files mount, add domain name, update Typoscript configuration (folders/pages ID and TCEMAIN.clearCacheCmd), update slugs.
+With this backend extension, you can very easily create min-website or duplicate tree, it will automatically create associated BE/FE groups, create directories with associated files mount, add domain name and site configuration, update Typoscript configuration (folders/pages ID and TCEMAIN.clearCacheCmd), update slugs.
 Based on State Design Pattern, it is highly customizable : you can remove unnecessary states and add your own states to fit your own needs.

 ## Features